 One note: the Rhinoceros song (last) might not appear to “fit” in this list, but it’s there because it was a song that the amazing Urban Indian Dance troupe IMGE danced to, and that was my absolute favorite performance of the evening.
-I looked to see if there were any good vids of it posted, but haven’t found one yet.
+In writing this, I looked to see if there were any good vids of it posted, but I’ve yet to find one.
 In the meantime below is one clip of them doing SHOOK by Raja Kumari that night.
 Check out their YouTube channel has some other gems.

 This recipe was initially posted on Jun 19, 2011, and today we pair it with Desi Hip-hop.

 If you want more, watch Gully Boy!
 You can stream it free via Amazon Prime (even via free trial).
 You’ll get a taste of the underground hip-hop scene in Mumbai, and fall in love with the soundtrack.